thomasmeadows/dollar-defender-middleware/README.md

 ```

 ### usage
-To use this module simple initialize it after your json parser.
+To use this module, simply initialize it after your json parser.
 ```javascript
   const dollarDefender = require('dollar-defender-middleware');
   app.use(bodyParser.json());
   app.use(dollarDefender(/* optionional config object */));
 ```

-A config object can be passed in with the following otpional settings
+A config object can be passed in with the following optional settings
 ```javascript
   {
     statusCode: 500,